atakanaltok/awesome-useful-websites/README.md

 * https://codebeautify.org/ - Code Formatter, JSON Beautifier, XML Viewer, Hex Converters and more
 * https://crontab.guru/ - The quick and simple editor for cron schedule expressions
 * https://crontab-generator.org/ - Generate crontab syntax
+* https://explainshell.com/ - Write down a command-line to see the help text that matches each argument
+* http://showthedocs.com/ - Documentation browser that finds the relevant docs for your code
+* https://mango-slra1-ckwssph7iq-ue.a.run.app/readme - Technique to interpret specifications and automatically identify defects such as logical contradictions, over-complexity and inconsistency of entity names